catalinaaaaaa/DiplomaProject2023/README.md

 # DiplomaProject2023
+July 2023
-Automatic Motion Reproduction Using Deep Learning
+Title: Automatic Motion Reproduction Using Deep Learning Faculty of Electronics, Telecommunications and Information Technology University POLITEHNICA of Bucharest